aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 Finally instead of running your calculation in the current shell, you can submit your calculation to the AiiDA daemon:

- * (Re)start the daemon to update its python environment:
+ * (Re)start the daemon to update its Python environment:

    .. code-block:: console

-      $ verdi daemon restart
+      $ verdi daemon restart --reset

  * Update your launch script to use: